ONE OF THE ANSWERS FROM MAJOR MANUFACTURERS TO POLLUTION: GASOLINE-ELECTRIC HYBRID CARS

 Thus, other great engineers of the early automobile era who were also experimenting with electric cars, like the legendary Ferdinand Porsche, came to the same conclusion as Karl Benz: a vehicle will only be practical if it can carry onboard enough quantities of energy.
 The most practical and efficient way of storing energy remains, even a century later, the same as found by Benz in his research: by using a liquid fuel, preferably a petroleum product such as gasoline.

-OIL: A HEADACHE
+PETROLEUM: A HEADACHE

-A century and millions and millions of cars later, oil no longer seems to be the best solution.
+A century and millions and millions of cars later, petroleum no longer seems to be the best solution.
 One consequence that neither Benz nor Porsche had anticipated is that it is now believed that the burning of oil is killing the planet.

 Several studies show that probably we will still have oil until 2040, but by that time the melting of the North Pole would already be alarming.
 The first victim may be the polar bear, for being adapted to hunt only on ice.
 Climate problems would continue until reaching us.
 So most likely we will have to stop using oil before it runs out.
 Paradoxically, the real oil crisis is not its scarcity, but its abundance.

 These studies still have many unknowns, specially because no one knows if the climate will stabilize if we stop burning oil.
 The current philosophy of the hypothesis in vogue says that it is best to be cautious and stop experimenting with our planet's atmosphere, because if we destroy it neither the Moon nor Mars may offer us an equivalent habitat.
-Anyway, things stand like this.
+Anyway, things stand like they stand.

 Electric motors seem to be the best option to keep the air clean.
 So we went back to thinking about cars like the "Jamais Contente".
 After more than a century, batteries have greatly improved, but they are still far from competing with liquid fuels as a way to store energy.
 An alternative would be fuel cells ran by clean hydrogen, which are the electric "batteries" used to generate power in the space shuttle.
-But while so far the technology does not come out from NASA towards our garages, many manufacturers are again looking to combine the best of both types of car: clean electric motors with conventional fuels of easy transport.
+But while so far the technology has not come out from NASA towards our garages, many manufacturers are again looking to combine the best of both types of car: clean electric motors with conventional fuels of easy carrying.

 THE HYBRID CAR

-The first major shortcoming is that all that effost that the engine do to put the car in motion is lost at the next red traffic light.
+The first major shortcoming is that all that effort that the engine does to put the car into motion is lost at the next red traffic light.
 The brakes literally throw overboard all that kinetic energy or energy of the movement so difficultly developed.
 If there were a way to recover some of that energy it would be a breakthrough.
 And we see the light at the end of the tunnel if we remember what they told us in school: energy is neither created nor destroyed, but rather transformed.
 In practice it means that we can connect the wheels to some electric generators, so as to recharge some batteries.
-When the brakes are applied, electric generators enter into action and steal energy from the wheels, whereby the vehicle speed decreases.
+When the brakes are applied, the electric generators enter into action and steal energy from the wheels, whereby the vehicle speed decreases.
 This is similar to the electric brakes used for many years in heavy trucks and trains, with the difference now that the electricity is sent to batteries for storage.
 Then, when the light turns green and the driver accelerates, the recovered energy in the batteries go back to the wheels, by means of electric motors obviously.
 With all these steps the energy of motion is recycled and waste is reduced.

 The second major shortcoming is that by varying the position of the accelerator pedal we greatly modify the filling of the cylinders of the internal-combustion engine.
 And not only that: the car's speed varies greatly, so the engine revs also vary, even with modern gearboxes.
 This is problematic because in order to have maximum fuel efficiency the engine must turn at an optimal rotational speed and with an optimum filling of the cylinders.
 Only in these conditions maximum energy will be extracted with minimum fuel consumption.
 Thus, the ideal is to maintain the engine always at one constant speed of rotation, and the throttle valve always in the same position, much as it were a train locomotive.